alecramsay/pg/docs/_pages/DRA_CLI.markdown

 - Edit map settings by GUID -- I set core display properties for each map at the CLI [(7 + 6) x 42 => 546].
 - Save a map image -- this is the right-click Chrome hack.
 This capability is *not* currently exposed at the DRA CLI, but we figured out how to replicate the feature at the command line.
 - Pull ratings for a map by GUID -- I pulled ratings for each map at the CLI [(7 + 6) x 42 => 546].

+Altogether, I generate 85 artifacts per state or 3,570 in total, of which 1,092 are visible (the rest intermediate/restart files).